 What are the possible problems from the sun?

 Short-term overexposure to sun can cause burning.
 The skin becomes red, hot and painful.
 After a few days the burnt skin may peel.
 A cool shower or bath will help.
 Soothing creams will help.
 After-sun lotions cool the skin and contain moisturisers (emollients) to counteract skin dryness and tightness.
 Any plain emollient can be used on unbroken skin to help with comfort.
 Paracetamol or ibuprofen will help with pain, if you are able to take them.
-A mild steroid cream may be advised by a pharmacist or doctor to reduce inflammation in the skin.
+You should see a doctor if the sunburn is very severe.

 You should never allow babies or children to develop sunburn.
 If they do, you should seek medical advice.